British Fusion 2022+

 Concept image for British Fusion by Alistair Gentry.
 Fusion engine at the heart of the vehicle, with passenger and crew deck above.

 A live and fully interactive journey on one of Britain’s nationalised, fusion powered flying saucers in a utopian 19A0s.
+Like a real British train, much delayed and underfunded… But hopefully to be in production soon.

 In early 2022 I was artist in residence at Pervasive Media Studio, which is based at Watershed in Bristol.
 I was doing early research development for an accessible VR/AR/XR experience that has turned into a potentially gigantic project… British Fusion.